toradex/aws-cloud-demo-torizon/README.md

 Set `DOCKERHUB_LOGIN` with your dockerhub username.
 This will be used to push and pull containers to Maivin.

 Set your `BOARD_IP` as found on the previous steps.
+You can also use the hostname.

-Set `BOARD_PWD` with the new password for Maivin as described in the previous steps.
+Set `BOARD_PWD` with the password for Maivin as described in the previous steps.

 ## Install the services in the Cloud ##